-I’m happy to be blogging again, and my first post is this delicious Chocolate Celebration Cake.
+My first post on my redesigned site is this delicious Chocolate Celebration Cake.
 My family has many birthdays that are close together and most times we end up combining a few when we celebrate them.
-This year, we combined my birthday, as well as my daughter’s, my sister’s and Mother’s Day all into one big celebration day.
+This year, we combined 3 birthdays, as well as Mother’s Day all into one big celebration day.

-I knew that if we were going to have only one cake to celebrate all these events at once and satisfy everyone, it would have to be a chocolate cake.
-And so I baked this delicious Chocolate Celebration Cake.
-I’ve used this recipe many times and it never fails to please everyone.
+I knew that if we were going to have only one cake to celebrate all these events at once and make everyone happy, it would have to be a chocolate cake with chocolate frosting.

 Chocolate Celebration Cake

 - ½ cup unsalted butter softened